pacifisticuffs/pacifisticuffs.github.io/_posts/2018-01-17-things-remembered.md

       clear: both;
     }
 {% endhighlight %}
 Using Sass at LinkedIn, we used to just have to do `@include clearfix;` and like magic, things just worked.
-Of course, some mixins can lead to a lot of bloat in your CSS, as well developers like me getting rusty and too reliant on tooling.
+Of course, some mixins can lead to a lot of bloat in your CSS, in addition to developers like me getting rusty and too reliant on tooling.

 - - -